 Quantitative Aptitude

 The section on Quantitative Aptitude tests speed and accuracy.
 Focus on important topics like Data Interpretation, Simplification, Number Series, and Arithmetic.
-Regularly practicing mock tests will help in improving calculation speed and minimizing errors.
+Regularly practising mock tests will help in improving calculation speed and minimising errors.

 Reasoning Ability